Nonlocal Optimized Schwarz Methods for time-harmonic electromagnetics: Numerical experiments

 \paragraph{Convergence history of iterative algorithms}

-We report in Figure~\ref{fig:MH_jacres} the convergence histories of the three domain decomposition methods for the damped Richardson algorithm and in Figure~\ref{fig:MH_gmresres} the corresponding results for the \textsc{Gmres} algorithm.
+We report in Figure~\ref{fig:MH_cv} the convergence histories of the three domain decomposition methods for the damped Richardson algorithm (left) and for the \textsc{gmres} algorithm (right).
 The results are provided for three different mesh refinements, indicated by \(N_{\lambda}:=\lambda/h\) which is the number of points per wavelength \(\lambda\) if \(h\) is the typical edge length.
+The wavenumber is \(\kappa=2\pi\).
+There are a total of respectively \(\#\Edge=4\;908\), \(18\;180\) and \(71\;748\) degrees of freedom for the three refinement considered \(N_{\lambda}=20\), \(40\) and \(80\).
 We see the deterioration of the convergence of the iterative algorithms with the mesh refinement when the Despr\'es transmission conditions are used.
-This is a common feature to inductance operators based on local operators.
-When the interface based non-local transmission operator is used, we also see a deterioration of the convergence with mesh refinement, albeit less pronounced.
+This is a common feature to transmission matrices based on local operators.
+When the interface based non-local \(\bfT\) is used, we also see a deterioration of the convergence with mesh refinement, albeit less pronounced.
 Such observations were already reported in previous works~\cite{zbMATH07197799, parolin:tel-03118712, claeys2020robust}.
-On the contrary, the new approach based on a subdomain based non-local operator that we developed exhibits a perfectly uniform convergence with respect to the mesh size and converges faster than the other two strategies.
+On the contrary, the new approach based on a subdomain based non-local \(\bfT\) that we developed exhibits a perfectly uniform convergence with respect to the mesh size and converges faster than the other two strategies.

 \paragraph{Eigenvalues of the iteration matrix}